Saskatoon Regional Waste Management Centre (Landfill)

 - Please bring along help if required to unload your material.
 For their protection and safety, Landfill staff are instructed to avoid lifting or handling items from personal vehicles.

 - Personal Protective Equipment (PPE) is required for all customers with tip trailers unloading at the commercial unloading area (the face).
-A hard hat and high-visibility vest/shirt/jacket are required.
-Hi-viz suspenders are not adequate.
+A hard hat and high-visibility vest/shirt/jacket/suspenders are required.
 If you don't have adequate PPE, you will have to manually unload at the blue transfer bins.

 - Lift capabilities on trailers or vehicles must NOT be used at transfer bins, due to safety concerns.